dragonblade316/vbot/README.md

 Most of this is based on/inspired by team 6328's 2024 robot code and the Advantage kit Advanced swerve template.
 6328 Mechanical Advantage was one of my favorite robots this year and they made a lot of good decisions in their code.
+1690 Orbit were also massive inspirations since they have showed how some of their robot works in varius posts, seminals and a behind the bumpers video.

 ## docs:
 Once I have finished I will probably write some simple docs explaining the structure of the project